 [edit: interestingly, the JGMF list notes a "Casady, Garcia, Hart & Dryden Jam" for 12/6/68, and a "Winter [Johnny?], Casady, Garcia & Bishop Jam" for 12/16/68.
 Hmm.
 Garcia is definitely the only guitarist on this existent tape, whatever the actual date is.]

-More from the same vintage as 12/16/68, although not necessarily from the same night.
-Collector/taper Jeff Knudsen's copy of a tape that had been in limited circulation since the 1990's was digitized at Lossless Legs, containing the circulating 12/16/68 material plus five additional jams ("jams #3-7").
-The dating seems to have been mixed up with a tape of Garcia jamming with Casady and Kaukonen at the Jefferson Airplane's home studio that is sometimes labeled 10/21/68 (but is actually 69?), and it's the provenance of these five jams isn't clear, but "10/21/68" might as well stick until something better comes along.
+More from the same vintage as 12/16/68, although I have no idea it'd from the same night.
+A recently digitized copy of a tape that had been in limited circulation since the 1990's contains the circulating 12/16/68 material plus five additional jams ("jams #3-7") (thank you Jeff Knudsen and the GEMS crew).
+The dating seems to have been mixed up with a tape of Garcia jamming with Casady and Kaukonen at the Jefferson Airplane's home studio that is sometimes labeled 10/21/68 (but is actually 69?).
+The provenance of these five jams isn't clear, but "10/21/68" might as well do as a placeholder until something better comes along.
 The sound quality is not great and the tape speed seems to run pretty fast, so I have not yet done a close listening to these.
 Another update may follow if/when I do.

 ??/??/68 - Michael Parrish mystery fragment